Solonarv/campaign-notes-athelon/Sessions/Session 1b.md

  - The backup dog crosses the fallen log toward our side of the river
  - Aldon does some stuff
  - Anthil stabs the dead bandit's dog dead.
- - Tarot surrounds the second dog with himselves and starts mining it.
+ - Tarot and starts mining the second dog.
  - Tabitha fires a flurry of magic missiles, finishing off that dog and injuring the next bandit.
- - That bandit closes with mirror-Tarot and knocks him down.
+ - That bandit closes with Tarot and knocks him down.
  - The last bandit plinks at Aldon with his sling.
  - Aldon applies lays hands on Tarot, healing him with the power of water.
 Then he raises his shield and put himself bodily in the bandits' way.
  - Anthil walks in and starts stabbing the front bandit.